stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 providing improved service to the child zone.

-If the parent, in addition to scheduling an immediate check for the child zone of the notification, also choses to modify the scanning schedule (to be less frequent), the cost of providing the scanning service will be reduced.
+If the parent, in addition to scheduling an immediate check for the child zone of the notification, also chooses to modify the scanning schedule (to be less frequent), the cost of providing the scanning service will be reduced.